geek/nanite/README.md

 a subscribed handler.
 Needs to be enabled even if `multiMode` is set to true.

 ### .handlers
-A [patrun][] instance that represents all of the handlers for a given instance of Nanite.
+A [bloomrun][] instance that represents all of the handlers for a given instance of Nanite.
 Exposed to allow the use of pathrun's internal commands, providing the ability to query and output the handler tree in a variety of ways.
-See the [patrun repo][] for more information.
+See the [bloomrun repo][] for more information.

 ``` js
 var nanite = require('nanite')(),